theholy7/learning-big-data/data-warehouse-course/course_notes.md

 Normally we do not *delete* any data.
 We want to keep the history of our data.

 What happens if a Dimension gets deleted in a source system?
 We don't delete from the data warehouse.
 We can mark it as deleted by setting a flag or updating a status column.

+## Transform

+Goals:

+1. Consolidate the data (from multiple data systems)
+1. Clean and Reshape the data (for analytical purposes)
+    1. Deduplication
+    1. Filtering (rows and columns)
+    1. Cleaning and mapping
+        * Consider null values
+    1. Value Standardization
+        * Consider the units of values
+    1. Key generation

+We can also have more advanced cleaning:

+* Joining
+* Splitting
+* Aggregating
+* Deriving new values